RangeLDM: Fast Realistic LiDAR Point Cloud Generation: The Proposed Method

-In the first stage, we reduce the dimensionality of the obtained range images by a VAE, which removes imperceptible high-frequency details and leads to low-dimensional latent features that encode prominent information in the original range image.
+\textbf{First-Stage: Dimensionality Reduction.} In the first stage, we reduce the dimensionality of the obtained range images by a VAE, which removes imperceptible high-frequency details and leads to low-dimensional latent features that encode prominent information in the original range image.